 There are two systemic crises in France during our sample period from1985Q1 to 2019Q3.
 The first one is from 1991 Q2 till 1995 Q1 and the second one from 2008 Q1 to 2009 Q4.
-There are also two residual events which correspond to the burst of the IT bubble in 2002 Q3 till 2003 Q2 and the euro area sovereign debt crisis from 2011 Q1 till 2013 Q4.
+This makes France a good case to apply our methodology as both batch and online samples are relatively long.
+There are also two residual events which correspond to the burst of the IT bubble in 2002 Q3 till 2003

+Q2 and the euro area sovereign debt crisis from 2011 Q1 till 2013 Q4.
 The 1991Q2-1995 Q1 French systemic crisis, on which our algorithm learns, was linked to real estate.
-As described in Duca et al. (2017) on which we draw, France experienced a period of high GDP growth and deregulation after 1987, which led to a sizeable increase in residential and commercial real estate prices.
+As described in Lo Duca et al. (2017) on which we draw, France experienced a period of high GDP growth and deregulation after 1987, which led to a sizeable increase in residential and commercial real estate prices.
 Increasing oil prices and a deteriorating international economy brought a severe slowdown after 1990 Q2 and a plunge in real estate prices.
 The French banks saw an increase in non-performing loans and a fall in value of real estate property assets in portfolios.
 They reduced their supply of loans to property developers and sellers.
 The large decline in commercial real estate prices, used as collateral had a negative impact on the financial position of borrowers and led to some defaults.
 The economy was then damaged by the European Exchange Rate Mechanism crisis of 1992 and the fragility of the banking sector with the near bankruptcy of the Crédit Lyonnais (due to the real estate market downturn and excessive risk taking).
 The trough of the recession was reached in 1993 Q1.